LykkeCity/Lykke.Job.BlockchainTransactionsHistoryDetector/README.md

-# Lykke.Job.BlockchainTransactionsHistoryProcessor
+# Lykke.Job.BlockchainTransactionsHistoryDetector
-Process transactions history of the particular blockchains and generate corresponding events
+Detect transactions history updates of the particular blockchains and generate corresponding events